-Even though summer technically starts on the Summer Solstice (June 21), in Florida where I live the heat spreads like spilled soup for more than half the year.
-The sky swells with humidity, giving us intervals of thrashing rain and intense heat (but hey, it's better than shoveling snow).
+Even though summer technically starts on the Summer Solstice (June 20th 2024), in Florida where I live the heat spreads like spilled soup for more than half the year.
+And if you're dominated by Pitta dosha like me, you mayyyyy get a wee bit grumpy this time of year.

 Tropical weather is a perfect emblem for Ayurveda.